marcomeneghini/PaymentGateway/README.md

 error present in the CI  has been used.
 ### Data Storage
 A sql server container has been added to the orchestrator to allow data to be persisted.
 The service uses EF Core with code first approach to save PaymentsStatuses.
+The service creates a database called "PaymentGateway.Processor.Api"
 ### Prometheus Metrics
 An endpoint that exposes Prometheus compliant metrics has been added at
 * https://localhost:7001/metrics